AnnikaV9/aLtErNaTiNg-CaPs/README.txt

-A dumb userscript that lets you select text in input and textarea fields and apply alternating caps to them.
+A dumb userscript that lets you select text in input and textarea fields and apply alternating caps to it.

 Currently only supports Tampermonkey.